nasa/utm-apis/README.md

 - [UTM Swaggerhub](https://app.swaggerhub.com/organizations/utm)

-## Sandbox and RELEASE branch

-utm-apis commits pinned to our Sandbox are represented in the RELEASE branch, and the master branch is our development branch.
-You will generally find the master branch to be ahead of the Sandbox.
-The tags in RELEASE correspond with our sandbox releases.

-For codegen you generally will point to RELEASE.

 ## Viewing Local Swagger Spec files

 You have choices to edit/view local swagger files.
 IMO option 1 is better for viewing all files.
 A local swagger editor is good if you want rendering.